-If you’re stuck with kids at home due to self-isolation, embracing social distrancing, or because you’re on a COVID-19 lockdown, I know it can be maddening and difficult and frustrating and you feel like you have to entertain them ALL THE TIME, while you have better things to do, especially if you’re also trying to work from home.
+If you’re stuck with kids at home due to self-isolation, embracing social distancing, or because you’re on a COVID-19 lockdown, I know it can be maddening and difficult and frustrating and you feel like you have to entertain them ALL THE TIME, while you have better things to do, especially if you’re also trying to work from home.

-As someone who’s been home educating my 9 year old son since the he was 4 (that is, he’s never been to school), but also as someone who craves the freedom and the quiet time every now and again (hello, fellow introverts), I know a thing or two about managing a child at home with stayng sane and getting work done.
+As someone who’s been home educating my 9 year old son since the he was 4 (that is, he’s never been to school), but also as someone who craves the freedom and the quiet time every now and again (hello, fellow introverts), I know a thing or two about managing a child at home with staying sane and getting work done.

 This little guide will hopefully help you stay sane, too (and maybe even get some work done).